 Private companies may prefer a backdoor listing for several reasons, including:

 • Capital preservation.
 Filing an IPO involves numerous costs, including underwriting fees and SEC registration fees.
-Between 2015 and 2020, the average IPO cost for deals valued at $100 million to $249 million ranged from $8.2 million to $25 million, according to PricewaterhouseCoopers.
+This can amount to millions, or tens of millions of dollars in some cases.
 Choosing a backdoor IPO could yield substantial cost savings for private companies.

 • Speed.
 The traditional IPO timeline can take anywhere from six months to a year to complete, owing to the various steps in the process that must be completed.
 On the other hand, companies can complete a reverse takeover, in as little as a few weeks, allowing private companies to go public at a much faster pace.